RenderKit/ospray/doc/api.md

                                                      for ambient occlusion

   float         aoIntensity                       1  ambient occlusion strength

+  float         volumeSamplingRate            0.125  sampling rate of the volume
   ------------- ---------------------- ------------  ----------------------------
   : Special parameters understood by the SciVis renderer.